molab-itp/content-2023-Fa/weeks/01_intro.md

   - [01-Javascript-to-Swift](https://github.com/mobilelabclass-itp/01-Javascript-to-Swift)
   - [01-Playground](https://github.com/mobilelabclass-itp/01-Playground)

-- create a git repo for your work name it molab-2023
+- create a git repo for your work name it **molab-2023**

-  - make sure README.md options is checked
+  - make sure README.md option is checked
   - add jht9629-nyu as a collaborator

-- add a folder named Week01 to store this weeks work
+- add a folder named **Week01** to store this weeks work

 - use Xcode to create a playground in folder Week01 of your repo